 You don't eat breakfast.
 You skip lunch (since, you know, you're trying to lose weight).
 And by the time you get home, it's been a good six or seven hours since you ate anything...

-So when you finally do get a chance to settle down and eat, you’re so hungry that you tear through dinner.
-I mean, the plate is clear in less time than it takes a commercial break to air.
+So when you finally do get a chance to settle down and eat, you're so hungry that you tear through dinner.
+I mean, the plate is clear in less time than it takes for a commercial break to air.